internetarchive/trough/README.rst

 The code that runs on a sync server is covered in ``sync.py`` in the class ``MasterSyncController``

 "Workers": a set of any number of machines that serve as a storage pool to which the overall set of segments can be assigned.
-For resiliency, Trough assigns multiple copies of "hot" segments
+For downtime resiliency, Trough assigns multiple copies of "hot" segments to a pool of workers.
+The details of which segments are considered hot vs cold can be configured in the YAML settings file (MINIMUM_ASSIGNMENTS and COLD_STORE_SEGMENTS)

+"Cold Storage Workers": a set of machines that service queries to SQLite segments, reading into NFS-mounted HDFS.
+Cold storage workers cannot make their segments writable and may have slower query times, but do not use local storage.

 Topology